Dumbsham/Car-Price-Prediction-Project/README.md

 ## 🎨 App Versions

-This project includes two versions of the web application:

 ### Enhanced Version (car_app.py)
 - Professional UI with custom CSS
 - Sidebar with information and tips